UTDNebula/website/docs/divisions/engineering.md

 - Engage in discussions on GitHub about the issues
 - Read and write technical documentation for your project

-Expect to spend around 4 hours per week on this role.
+## Time Commitment

+Dedicate as much (or as little!) time as you'd like to working on our projects.
+Consistency and communication are valued.

 ## What You'll Learn

-As a developer for Nebula Labs, you’ll learn a mix of skills including:
+At Nebula Labs, we value teaching our members highly employable skills that aren't always taught in the classroom.
+On a Nebula Labs team, you might learn how to...

-- How to utilize database tools to store and retrieve data
+- Utilize database tools to store and retrieve data
-- How to read and write technical documentation
+- Read and write technical documentation
+- Use Git and GitHub to manage software versioning
+- Build and use APIs
+- Efficiently develop a high-impact project with a team
+- Debug software